call us today

 If drug manufacturing is done on your property, you may face criminal charges and seizure of the property without compensation even if you are not actively involved in drug manufacturing.

 Being accused of drug manufacturing in Florida can be a distressing, troubling experience.
 The qualified drug manufacturing defense lawyers of the Galigani Law Firm in Gainesville have about 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to aid your situation.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law and is experienced in all areas of criminal defense, including charges related to drug manufacturing.

 If you have been arrested or face charges related to drug manufacturing in Alachua County, Columbia County, Baker County, Bradford County, Marion County, Levy County, Gilchrist County, or Union County, put the many years of experience and criminal defense specialization of the Galigani Law Firm behind your case.
 Your first consultation concerning your Gainesville drug manufacturing case with Galigani Law Firm is free, so call (352) 375-0812 today to schedule your appointment.